natyusha/ShokoRelay.bundle/README.md

 ### Combining Episodes
 Sometimes you may encounter a single episode which is split across multiple files.
 In order to ensure that all of the files are treated as a single entity you can follow Plex's [Naming Conventions](https://support.plex.tv/articles/naming-and-organizing-your-tv-show-files/#toc-6).
 For an ideal playback experience however, it is recommended to merge these types of files together.

-### Minimum Tag Weight
+### Minimum Tag Weights
 Many tags on AniDB use a [3 Star Weight System](https://wiki.anidb.net/Tags#Star-rating_-_the_Weight_system) which represents a value from 0 (no stars) to 600 (3 stars) and determines how relevant the tag is to the series it is applied to.
-By setting this value you can filter out tags below a certain star threshold if desired.
+By setting this value in the Agent settings you can filter out tags below a certain star threshold.

 ### Assumed Content Ratings
 If "assumed content ratings" are enabled in the agent settings the [target audience](https://anidb.net/tag/2606/animetb) and [content indicator](https://anidb.net/tag/2604/animetb) tags from AniDB will be used to roughly match the [TV Parental Guidelines](http://www.tvguidelines.org/resources/TheRatings.pdf) system.
 The target audience tags will conservatively set the initial rating anywhere from TV-Y to TV-14, then the content indicators will be appended.
 If the tag weights for the content indicators are high enough (> 400 or **\*\***) the rating will be raised to compensate.
 A general overview is listed in the table below: